Democratic Republic of the Congo

 Healthcare

-Since 2002, International Medical Corps has helped lead the battle against widespread gender-based violence (GBV) in war-ravaged eastern DRC.
-International Medical Corps is implementing protection, child protection and GBV activities, including establishing women’s and girls’ safe spaces (WGSS), training paralegals, and providing psychological first aid and post-exposure prophylaxis kits to survivors of GBV.
+Since 2002, International Medical Corps has helped lead the battle against conflict-related violence affecting women and girls in war-ravaged eastern DRC.
+International Medical Corps provides protection, child protection and other services, including establishing women’s and girls’ safe spaces, training paralegals to provide legal services and providing psychological first aid and other support to survivors of such violence.

-International Medical Corps supports efforts by more than 30 community-based organizations and health facilities to strengthen core services for GBV survivors, particularly quality medical GBV case management and psychosocial support services.
+International Medical Corps supports efforts by more than 18 community-based organisations and health facilities to strengthen core services for survivors of sexual violence, particularly quality case-management and psychosocial-support services.

 Nutrition

-Together with our global partners, International Medical Corps provides nutrition services in communities of North Kivu, South Kivu and Tanganyika provinces, helping thousands of children recover from malnutrition.
-Our nutrition services treat severely and moderately malnourished children and adults—particularly pregnant and lactating women—and support livelihood interventions.
+International Medical Corps provides nutrition services in communities of North Kivu and South Kivu provinces, helping thousands of children recover from malnutrition.
+Our services treat severely and moderately malnourished children and adults—particularly pregnant and lactating women—and support livelihood interventions.

-To help parents take ownership of their families’ nutritional needs, we provide nutritional education and training sessions to help people cultivate staple crops.
-Our teams also support procurement, transportation and distribution of nutrition supplements such as ready-to-use therapeutic food and therapeutic milk.
-We also provide monitoring tools to health facilities to help them recognize and treat malnutrition.
+To help parents take ownership of their families’ nutritional needs, we provide nutritional education and training to help people cultivate staple crops.
+Our teams also support procurement, transportation and distribution of nutrition supplements, such as ready-to-use therapeutic food and therapeutic milk.
+We also provide monitoring tools to health facilities to help staff members recognise and treat malnutrition.

 Ebola Outbreaks